Daniel G. Nocera

 Nocera has taught from the undergraduate freshman to the graduate level in chemistry and he has also taught graduate level courses in physics.
 His teaching has been recognized with several university teaching awards including the School of Science Prize for Excellence in Undergraduate Teaching at MIT.
 Nocera instituted the third student affiliate chapter of the National Organization of Black Chemists and Chemical Engineers in the United States and he has published on successful programs that he has developed for enhancing the performance of under-represented students in chemistry at the university level.

 Before joining Harvard, Nocera began his career at Michigan State University, where he was a University Distinguished Professor and then in 1997 joined the faculty of MIT where he was the Henry Dreyfus Professor of Energy.
 He earned his B.S. degree at Rutgers University and his Ph.D. at Caltech.
-Nocera has mentored 180 Ph.D. graduate and postdoctoral students, 79 of which have assumed faculty positions, published over 500 papers, given over 1100 invited talks and 135 named lectureships.
+Nocera has mentored 182 Ph.D. graduate and postdoctoral students, 84 of which have assumed faculty positions, published over 525 papers, given over 1150 invited talks and 145 named lectureships.
 Nocera founded Sun Catalytix, a company committed to developing energy storage technologies for the widespread implementation of renewable energy; the coordination chemistry flow battery technology invented by Sun Catalytix is now commercialized by Lockheed Martin and under the venture, GridStar Flow and allows for large grid scale storage for the widespread adoption of renewable electricity.
-A second company founded by Nocera, Kula Bio, is focused on the development of a living biofertilizer for renewable and distributed crop production and land restoration.
+A second company founded by Nocera, Kula Bio, produces the Bionic Leaf-N as a living biofertilizer for renewable, distributed and sustainable agriculture.